SmartTuring/contiyess-api/source/localizable/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Chico Chino API
 ---